minicheshire/DEQ-White-Box-Robustness/README.md

 @inproceedings{
     yang2022a,
-    title={A Closer Look at the Adversarial Robustness of Deep Equilibrium Models}, author={Zonghan Yang and Tianyu Pang and Yang Liu}, booktitle={Advances in Neural Information Processing Systems},
+    title={A Closer Look at the Adversarial Robustness of Deep Equilibrium Models}, author={Yang, Zonghan and Pang, Tianyu and Liu, Yang}, booktitle={Advances in Neural Information Processing Systems},
     editor={Alice H. Oh and Alekh Agarwal and Danielle Belgrave and Kyunghyun Cho}, year={2022},